Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 - A data message; `DeviceLoaderSynchronizer` loads the twins for multiple devices based on the `DevAddr` and adds them to the cache.

-- C2D message that needs to be delivered can trigger a load if the device is not in the cache.
+- C2D message for a class C device that needs to be delivered can trigger a load if the device is not in the cache.

 - Cache refreshes can happen on a background thread for a device, causing the need for a connection.